Simplifying Dependent Reductions in the Polyhedral Model: Simplifying Dependent Reductions Problem

-In this section, we state the Multiple-Statement Simplifying Reduction (MSSR) problem.
-In particular, we focus on the core of the Simplifying Reduction approach -- the Simplification Transformation in \Cref{sec:st} -- and do not consider the Simplifying Reduction framework's additional {\em enabling transformations}.
+In this section, we state the Simplifying Dependent Reductions (SDR) problem.
+In particular, we focus on the core of the Simplifying Reductions approach -- the Simplification Transformation in \Cref{sec:st} -- and do not consider the Simplifying Reductions framework's additional {\em enabling transformations}.
 These transformations increase available simplification opportunities; we briefly touch on enabling transformations in Section~\ref{sec:mssr:discuss}.